-I did, however, tell someone I invented post-its, to which they responded ROMY AND MICHELE!! then I open mouth kissed them no I didn’t,
+I did, however, tell someone I invented post-its, to which they responded, ROMY AND MICHELE!!
+Then I opened mouth kissed them (no I didn’t).

-We talked the entire seven-hour trip to Ohio and the entire seven-hour trip back, with the only silence coming when I took a quick nap on the way home because I am apparently too old to attend high school reunions.
+We talked for the entire seven-hour drive to Ohio and back, with the only break coming when I took a quick nap on the way home because I am apparently too old to attend high school reunions.

-We drove around old neighborhoods, visited my mom’s childhood farm, and she told me stories I’d heard and some I hadn’t; I got to see the funeral home (now just a home) where my grandfather’s funeral was held (something I’d never seen even when I lived there); and, most importantly, we visited my grandparents.
+We drove through old neighborhoods, visited my mom’s childhood farm, and she told me stories I’d already heard and some I hadn’t; I got to see the funeral home (now just a house) where my grandfather’s funeral was held (something I’d never seen even when I lived there); and, most importantly, we went to see my grandparents (my mom’s parents).

-I used to go to this cemetery with my mother and grandmother when I was a child.
-My grandfather died while my mother was in college, so I never met him, but I feel like I know him from the stories my mother and grandmother have told me over the years, as well as the cemetery visits.
+I used to visit this cemetery with my mom and my grandmother when I was younger.
+My grandfather died while my mother was in college, so I never met him, but I feel as if I know him through the stories my mother and grandmother have told me over the years, as well as the cemetery visits.

-Taking water from a nearby spigot and planting flowers by his (now their) grave; visiting every Memorial Day to honor him with a flag; walking around the cemetery and seeing familiar names; names that now grace street signs in the neighboring town.
+Taking water from a nearby spigot and planting flowers by his (now their) grave; visiting on Memorial Day to honor him with a flag; walking around the cemetery and seeing familiar names; names that now appear on street signs in the neighboring town.

-We know our loved ones aren’t “there,” but it’s still nice to have a place to talk to them.
-A physical memorial on Earth, close to where they lived, worked, and died.
-For some strange reason, I feel at home every time I visit.
-Just seeing my grandparents’ names etched in marble, sitting in the same spot where I was a child makes me feel safe.
+We know our loved ones aren’t “there,” but it’s still nice to have a place where we can connect with them.
+A physical memorial on Earth located near where they lived, worked, and died.
+For some strange reason, I feel right at home every time I visit.
+Seeing my grandparents’ names etched in marble and sitting in the same spot where I was a child gives me a sense of safety.

 “Umm, I have that exact heart in my garden,” I said to my mom.

-I’ve had it for so long that I’ve forgotten where I got it.
-If you know me, you know how much I enjoy things like this; I almost squealed.
-Some may believe it is a coincidence, but I will always believe it is not.
+I’ve had it for so long that I don’t remember where I got it.
+If you know me, you know how much I love things like this; I nearly squealed.
+Some may consider it a coincidence, but I will always believe it is not.

-There’s just something so comforting about sitting in a restaurant that was there when I was a teenager.
-This small ice cream shop was my brother’s first job, and it’s right across the street from the nursing home where my mother worked the last year we lived in Ohio.
+My brother’s first job was at this small ice cream shop, which is directly across the street from the nursing home where my mother worked the last year we lived in Ohio.

-Funny story, I was told by a former classmate who worked at the same nursing home, my mother tried to save her coworker’s job in 1988 because he wanted to miss work on Senior Ditch Day, which was approaching and for which he was scheduled.
-He lost his job as a result of her unsuccessful battle on his behalf, but he never forgot her kindness.
+A former classmate who worked at the same nursing home told me a funny story about how my mom tried to save his job in 1988 because he wanted to skip work on Senior Ditch Day, which was approaching and for which he was scheduled.
+He lost his job even after her unsuccessful efforts on his behalf, but he will never forget her kindness.

 He’s a minister now.

-I forgot to unplug the cooler that was charging in the back before going to bed because I was still tired from the previous night’s fun and was also exhausted from the seven-hour drive and three hours of sleep.
+I forgot to unplug the cooler charging in the back before going to bed due to exhaustion from the previous night’s fun and the seven-hour drive with only three hours of sleep.

 Thank God my cousin’s husband was nearby to assist with jump starting my car.